 Have you ever painted your house?
 Some people don’t put masking tape on the edges, and others do, so you get a nice clean line.
 I’m a tape-the-corners kind of girl.
 Because I know myself.
 If I don’t tape the corners, for the rest of my days whenever I glance at the wall I’m going to be annoyed that the line isn’t clean.
 Better to put in the extra time to get it right.

 When it comes to your website, this means making sure the photos match the color scheme and the fonts fit with your brand.
 It means making sure the type is the right size for the column width, to make reading easy.
 It means making sure the default sizes for pictures in your blog makes sense with the structure of your website.
 You may not care about these things.
 That’s OK.
-It’s your job to create.
+It’s your job to write.
 Leave the details to me.